keerthana0906/Cancer-Grading---Computer-vision/README.md

 A score is derived based on the information from the above 2 results.

 The score guides therapy and has prognostic implications too.

+## Dataset :

+The SHIDC-B-Ki-67 dataset has been downloaded by sending the request at this [link](https://shiraz-hidc.com/service/ki-67-dataset/)

+## Approaches :

+The problem has been tried to